m1nka/blog/_posts/2025-12-05-part-2-troubleshoot-network-connectivity-from-oracle-autonomous-ai-database-at-multicloud.markdown

 Click `Save changes`​, `Review changes`​ and `Publish changes`.

-> Tip: If you are working in a VCN in your [Oracle Cloud home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm#The), you can use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) with [an ephemeral endpoint](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro_topic-Cloud_Shell_Networking.htm#Cloud_Shell_Private_Access) to execute an `nslookup`​ to verify DNS resolution.
+> Optional: If you are working in a VCN in your [Oracle Cloud home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm#The), you can use [OCI Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro.htm) with [an ephemeral endpoint](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/cloudshellintro_topic-Cloud_Shell_Networking.htm#Cloud_Shell_Private_Access) to execute an `nslookup`​ to verify DNS resolution.
 It's currently not possible to verify DNS outside of your home region using ADB-S. Note that **private connectivity from the Cloud Shell to Azure VNets is always blocked**.

 ## 2. Set outbound connections to private endpoint